Westbrook breaks Robertson's NBA triple-double record

 Westbrook had eight triple-doubles during his first six seasons in Oklahoma City.
 Then something clicked, and he’s produced 174 over the last seven seasons.

-He has a league-leading 36 this season, the second-highest total of his career.
+His league-leading 36 this season is the second-highest total of his career.
 He had 42 in 2016-17 when he became the first player since Robertson in 1961-62 to average a triple-double.
-With a week left in the regular season, he can match that feat for the fourth time in five seasons.
+He will match that feat for the fourth time in five seasons.

-“I’ve had nothing but respect and admiration for Oscar and what he’s done and what he’s meant to the league and for (Westbrook) to be able to this, I never thought it would be broken,” Brooks said.
-“I love the game.
-I follow the game.
-There’s two records I never thought would be broken.
-Oscar Robertson’s triple-double and Wilt Chamberlain’s 100-point game.”
+“I just want to thank him and the things (Robertson) was able to do for the game.
+I probably wouldn’t be doing some of the things I’m able to do now without his sacrifice and the things he did for the game as well," Westbrook said.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports